 Buying Your First Home In Your 20's

 Buying your first house can be an equally exciting and daunting time at any age, particularly if you are in your 20's.
-It represents a major milestone and is a sign to you, your family and your friends of the growth in your adult life.
-However, balancing your busy life of working, keeping up with your hobbies, maintaining a social life along with the added responsibility (and debt!) of owning your first home requires a lot of careful thought and planning to ensure that it aligns with your personal situation and financial goals.
+Buying property represents a major milestone and is a sign to you, your family and your friends of your move into the adult world.
+However, balancing your busy life of working, hobbies and socialising with the added responsibility (and debt!) of owning your first home requires a lot of careful thought and planning to ensure that it aligns with your personal situation and financial goals.

-Before buying your first home in your 20's and making big decisions, it is useful to consider the following tips from those who were once in a similar position to the one you are facing now.
+Before buying your first home and making big decisions, it is useful to consider all your financial options, as well as the following tips from those who were once in a similar position to the one you are facing now.

-When buying your first house, it's important to consider the long term financial value the property to ensure it aligns with your financial goals.
-One consideration is to use your first home as an investment property as a means to work towards your long term financial independence.
+When buying your first house, it's important to consider the long-term monetary value of the property to ensure it aligns with your financial goals.
+One consideration is to use your first home as an investment property as a means to work towards your long- term financial independence.

-Acquiring a mortgage on an owner occupier property can be more difficult if you're studying or early on in your career.
-However, renting out your first home as an investment property (and using your tenants) to pay off your mortgage may allow you manage your mortgage more effectively.
+Acquiring a mortgage on an owner-occupier property can be more difficult if you're studying or a recent graduate.
+However, renting out your first home as an investment property and having tenants pay off your mortgage may allow you manage your finances more effectively.

-As with everything, it is simply best to learn as much as possible and be realistic with your current and future goals so that you plan accordingly.
-If done right, you can be sure to either enjoy your first home or build the start of your lucrative investment portfolio!
+As with everything, it is best to learn as much as possible and be realistic with your current and future goals so that you may plan accordingly.
+If done right, you can be sure you’ll soon be enjoying your first home or the start of a lucrative investment portfolio!

 Thinking of buying your first home?
-Get in touch or find out if you qualify with our loan calculator.
+Get in touch or find out how much you are eligible to borrow with our loan calculator.